9 Making the science less dismal.

 Then came Glasnost.
 It gave everyone the right to complain and accuse.
 But it didn’t make more trousers, or better ones.

-Unable to lick us, their new elite, midwifed by the state, would join us, hoping to be pulled along in the slipstream.
+Unable to lick us , the new elite, midwifed by the new Russian state, would join us, hoping to be pulled along in the slipstream.
 Moving to the capitalist right at the speed of light.
 Rejecting state interventionism, off to the I. M. F. with their begging bowl.
-Sharing our ‘hit and miss’ cult of the individual, private property, and casino capitalism on steroids, it followed the ‘shock therapy’ prescribed by the neo-liberal witch doctors.
+It would share our ‘hit and miss’ cult of the individual and devotion to private property.

 Under it the new State would pursue the globalization agenda pushed by the U.S., which integrated countries with each other.
 Russia would be at the core of that integration, not only for the export of fuel but also for the export of the wealth stolen from the Soviet state.
 This was common wealth managed by the state on behalf of the citizenry who owned and worked it.